Toy Freaks

-Toy Freaks was a controversial Elsagate YouTube channel run by Gregory Chism, a single father of two living in Granite City, Illinois.
-The channel was known for its videos featuring Chism and his two daughters in a variety of disturbing or inhumane situations.
+Toy Freaks was a controversial American YouTube channel run by Gregory Chism, a single father of two living in Granite City, Illinois.
+The channel was known for its videos featuring Chism and his two daughters named Annabelle (born March 23, 2010) and Victoria (born May 13, 2008) in a variety of disturbing or inhumane situations.
 It was created in 2012 and terminated by YouTube in November 2017.
 The channel has been described as one of the first channels brought to light with the Elsagate phenomenon.

-Gregory Chism

-In an interview in January 2015, Chism described himself as a single father of two girls, Annabelle (age 4) and Victoria (age 6).
+In an interview in January 2015, Chism described himself as a single father of two girls, Victoria (age 6) and Annabelle (age 4).

 Controversy and termination

 In November 2017, the Toy Freaks channel was highlighted by James Bridle in a Medium article, in which he wrote that the channel "... specialises in gross-out situations, as well as activities which many, many viewers feel border on abuse and exploitation, if not cross the line entirely, including videos of the children vomiting and in pain."
 When the channel was terminated by YouTube later that month, it had over 8.5 million subscribers, and was one of the 100 most-viewed channels on YouTube.
 YouTube removed the channel for violating its child endangerment policy, which they had recently revised in response to media coverage of supposedly child-friendly videos containing disturbing content on YouTube.